StockSharp/doc/en/topics/api/connectors/creating_own_connector.md

 1. Converts incoming messages into commands of a specific trading system.
 2. Converts information received from the trading system (connection, market data, transactions, etc.) into outgoing messages.

-Below is a description of the process of creating your own adapter for [Coinbase](https://github.com/StockSharp/StockSharp/tree/master/Connectors/Coinbase) (all connectors with source code are available in the [StockSharp repository](https://github.com/StockSharp/StockSharp/tree/master/Connectors) and are provided as a tutorial).
+Below is a description of the process of creating your own adapter for [Coinbase](https://github.com/StockSharp/Connectors/tree/main/Coinbase) (all open connectors are available in the dedicated [Connectors repository](https://github.com/StockSharp/Connectors) and can be used as implementation examples).

 ## Example of Creating a Coinbase Message Adapter